Leadership Team

 Prof. Jay Mistry

 Jay Mistry is a Professor of Environmental Geography in the Department of Geography, specialising in political ecology and environmental management in the tropics.
-She is Research champion for our research strand Fire in the Tropics and is leading work in the Centre relating to indigenous and local fire knowledges and practices.
+She co-lead of the ‘Just Fire’ team in Centre, and is leading our work relating to indigenous and local fire knowledges and practices.

 Email: j.mistry@rhul.ac.uk